sahildshah1/minimal-mistakes/_pages/welcome.md

 Hi!
 I'm Sahil.
 Welcome to my website.
 I'm an applied math PhD student at Northwestern  University in Chicago and have been working in a computational biology lab for  the past four years.
-I'm looking for data science opportunities (preferably in the Northeast) and am willing to relocate!
+I'm looking for data science opportunities and am willing to relocate!

 My research projects at Northwestern have been driven by the automation of biological experiments.
 These technologies have made it possible to probe